-Overnight, on weekends and on holidays, plus during periods of high call volumes, calls may be routed through our Cooperative Response Center call line, which will allow for additional representatives to answer your calls.
+Overnight, on weekends, and on holidays, plus during periods of high call volumes, calls may be routed through our Cooperative Response Center call line, which will allow for additional representatives to answer your calls.

 If the problem involves down wires or damaged poles or transformers, be sure to inform the representative of this.
 This could also be a 9-1-1 call.
-Then, you may first see a field team out assessing the damage done to equipment.
-Before restoration work can begin, all hazards must be cleared.
-Using this information, work is then prioritized and a repair crew is dispatched, equipped with all the necessary materials to repair damage and restore power.
+Be aware you may first see a field team out assessing the damage done to equipment.

-Continued on back "
+Continued "